 FAQ for Customers of RUN@cloud

-On September 11, we announced we will no longer offer RUN@cloud to new subscribers.
+On September 11, 2014 we announced we will no longer offer RUN@cloud to new subscribers.
 Existing customers will not be able to use it as of December 31, 2014.
+As part of these changes, we are also moving to time-based trials and away from free plans.
 On this page, we have pulled together the most frequently asked questions to provide additional information for CloudBees RUN@cloud customers.

-Only your RUN@cloud hosted applications and database offerings are impacted by this decision.
+Only your RUN@cloud hosted applications and databases are impacted by this decision.
 New customers will not be able to sign up for RUN@cloud services.
 Existing paid customers will have until December 31, 2014 to transition to another provider.

 First, you should check out the migration documentation we put together.
 If it doesn’t answer your questions, send an email to email@example.com or file a support ticket.
 We will be providing hands-on help for customers to transition to other providers until the end of October.